The AI Search Visibility Guide for Science marketers

 Research shows that 73% of B2B buyers [1] now use AI tools during their purchasing research, and the buying process is largely complete before they contact a vendor.

 This is the step-by-step framework that you can implement to make sure your brand is the one those platforms recommend in AI query results.
-This framework has three layers, where each depends on the one before it to support you with the process of gradual and implementation.
+This framework has three layers, where each depends on the one before it to support you with the process of gradual implementation.

 Layer 1 Foundation